miku/fuzzycat/README.md

 ```

 Interestingly, the parallel variants detects fewer clusters (because data is
 split and clusters are searched within each batch).
+TODO(miku): sort out sharding bug.

 ## Cluster